Page updated: 07 April 2026

 - Layer Styles Many of the Layer Styles (Layer Effects, or fx) use blend modes, including Bevel & Emboss, Stroke, Inner Shadow, Inner Glow, Colour Overlay, Gradient Overlay, Outer Glow, Drop Shadow

-Three Main Blending Mode Groups You Should Know
+Three Main Blend Mode Groups You Should Know

 There are many blend modes and each also depends on what you are blending with, so it’s impossible to know or remember all options.
 A large part of using blend modes is to experiment, but it helps if you have an overall understanding of the blend mode groups and of the main blend modes.